aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgaelementbuilder/ping/_index.md

 ---
 title: SVGAElementBuilder.Ping
 second_title: Aspose.SVG for .NET API Reference
-description: SVGAElementBuilder method.
+description: SVGAElementBuilder Ping method.
 Sets the ping attribute of the SVG a element containing a list of URLs to be notified if the link is followed
 type: docs
 weight: 50
 url: /net/aspose.svg.builder/svgaelementbuilder/ping/